FrameworkFactoryPHP/core/README.md

 # Framework Factory

 > Framework Factory is a PHP application starter package.
-The aim is to make building PHP 8 powered applications a
+The aim is to make building PHP 8 powered applications, or frameworks,
-> breeze, by giving a _Laravel`esque_ construct for the beginning stages of application development.
-Provided is an
+> a breeze by giving a construct for the beginning stages of application development.
+The core principles are inspired by
+> the Laravel bootstrap architecture: wherein a developer can hook into the service container before, during and after
+> container and dependency resolutions have occurred.
+>
+> Using a simple yet intuitive bootstrap process and application entrypoint interface, developers have access to the
-> application entrypoint interface and the logic needed to get your next project going with minimal boilerplate
+> logic and tools needed to get their next project going with minimal overhead.
+Check out the features list below for a
-> overhead.
+> more comprehensive look into how Framework Factory is able to help achieve this.

 ## Features
 - **Application entrypoint:** The application entrypoint is located at `FrameworkFactory\Application`.
-This class assists in managing your application by providing an elegant Boostrap API.
+This class assists in managing your application by providing an elegant boostrap and application configuration API.
 - **PSR-11 IoC Container:** The IoC container is the heart of Framework Factory.
 It is a robust container that includes many features for managing dependencies within your application, as well as giving you access to them.
     - **Container Features**: